kcharlesbusiness/Timeout/README.md

 <h1>Timeout Coding Challenge - Karl Charles</h1>

-<span>The Application build with Vue and JSON-server.
+<span>The Application is built with Vue and JSON-server.
 The App will show possible venues depending on all of the attending employees preferences.
 </span>